void0xfffffff/mfsearch/README.md

 - not privileged
 - ultra fast
-- low mem usage around 40mb (variable)
+- low mem usage (but is variable and depends on many complexities)
 - uses 2 cpu cores. usually low cpu usage but at peak the 2 cores will be maxed out, 1 for gui while gui changes and 1 for search operations
 - optimized for old hard disks
-- is only a single exe and writes only one single xml file for normal settings
+- is only a single exe and writes only one single xml file for its own settings
-- no indexing garbage, everything is realtime
+- no indexing garbages, everything is realtime
 - nice filters
 - settings and inputs will be saved if be correct and used successfuly
 - it uses os cache so speed up after first search can be presistent after exit while same data still exist in os cache. for max benefits increase os mem cache size and ntfs mem usage in registry